MENDOCINO COUNTY, CA, 8/5/22 — August is kicking off in Mendocino County with some great celebrations of art and community inland and on the coast.

 Medium Art Gallery offers the chance to make your own cyanotype sun print and a juried group photography exhibition running into September; Corner Gallery Ukiah will celebrate 68 years of art and artists of the Annual Mendocino County Artists Association; “The Sky Is The Limit” is the inspiration for the display at Art Center Ukiah; Bona Marketplace celebrates watercolor, mixed medium and collage; Paradigm will display the paintings of Michael Eich; Grace Hudson Museum offers cool jazz, handmade paper art, and Pomo basketry; and visitors can make their own mini paintings and enjoy live music at Ukiah Library.

-Note: Kate Fishman is a Report For America fellow covering the environment & natural resources for The Mendocino Voice.
+Note: Kate Fishman covers the environment & natural resources for The Mendocino Voice in partnership with a Report For America.
 Her position is funded by the Community Foundation of Mendocino, Report for America, & our readers.
-You can support Fishman’s work here or email [email protected].
+You can support Fishman’s work with a tax-deductible donation here or by emailing [email protected].
 Contact her at KFishman@mendovoice.com or at (707) 234-7735.
 The Voice maintains editorial control and independence.